 Is the mail piling up and not opened?
 Are newspapers being read and discarded in a timely manner?

-Thoroughly enjoy the holidays and the precious time with your aging parents and relatives.
-Use this time together as a subtle “reconnaissance mission” and subtly observe them and makes notes to yourself (writing them down later, not in front of them) about any concerns you see or suspect.
-Unless you walk into life-threatening health or medical situations, Thanksgiving, Christmas or Hanukkah are not the time to “fix” anything.
-Keep the mood pleasant and create happy family memories.
+Always enjoy the precious time visiting with your aging parents and family.
+Use this time together as a “reconnaissance mission,” observe them subtly and makes notes to yourself (writing them down later, not in front of them) about any concerns you see or suspect.
+Unless you walk into a life-threatening health or medical situation, holidays are not the time to “fix” anything.
+Keep the mood pleasant and create happy family memories for everyone.

-While any of the warning signs above could mean your Golden Oldies are declining and not coping with daily living as well as before, they may or may not be serious.
-Some things could be corrected easily.
-Some assessment is needed before you jump in and try to make changes that either aren’t needed or aren’t welcomed by your aging parents.
-Do your best to hold off saying or doing anything and enjoy the holiday season together.
-Making memories is important, too.
+Don’t ignore changes but also don’t overreact.
+While any of the warning signs above could mean your parents are declining and not coping with daily living as well as before, they may or may not be serious.
+Some things could be easily corrected.